RobiNN1/phpCacheAdmin/README.md

 If you need to customize or add servers in the configuration file, do not edit `config.dist.php` directly, copy `config.dist.php` to `config.php` instead.

+## Updating

+Replace all files and delete the `cache` folder.
+This folder contains optimized Twig templates for faster page loading.

 ## Docker

 There is no official image yet,